shereenamin86-stack/Medy-Articles/articles/Real_Patient_Stories.md

 <p>After more than a year of supporting patients through their GLP-1 weight loss journeys, one of our UK-registered Pharmacist Prescribers reached an important realisation.
 She had watched these treatments transform people’s confidence, health and quality of life.
 Eventually she recognised that it was time to focus on her own wellbeing and take the same step she had guided so many others through.</p>

-<p>She had lived with a BMI above 30 and understood her increased health risks, particularly as someone with mixed British and Arab heritage.
-Despite her clinical background, she was facing real day-to-day limitations.
+<p>She had reached a BMI above 30 and understood her increased health risks, particularly as someone with mixed British and Arab heritage and a genetic predisposition to raised cholesterol levels.
 Persistent low back pain affected her mobility and, most emotionally, she had stopped riding her horse.
 With the weight she had gained, she felt it was no longer in the best interest of her horse’s welfare to ride.
 She describes this as a defining moment, saying: <em>“Realising that my weight could impact my horse’s welfare was the moment everything changed for me.
 I knew I could not ignore it any longer.”</em></p>

 <p>Before discovering Mounjaro, she had tried many recognised weight loss approaches, including Slimming World, very low calorie diets (VLCDs) of around 800 calories per day and several meal replacement programmes.
 While some methods worked for short periods, none provided the long-term sustainability she needed.</p>

-<p>During the COVID period, she found motivation again and successfully lost 25 kilograms through a keto lifestyle, maintaining her results for almost three years.
+<p>During the COVID period, she found motivation again and successfully lost 25 kilograms through a keto (ketogenic)lifestyle, maintaining her results for almost three years.
 However, an all-inclusive holiday followed by significant life stresses caused the weight to return more quickly than expected.
 She reflects on this time saying: <em>“I had worked so hard to lose the weight and keep it off.
 Watching it come back during a stressful period was incredibly discouraging.</em>”</p>

 <h3>Starting Mounjaro: Immediate and Noticeable Effects</h3>